THE PLATFORM

 The result should be attractive (something someone actually wants to achieve), specific, and with a timestamp.

-Once you have a pretty good idea of your topic and the result students can get from your course, it’s time to make sure your course idea is actually marketable – or something that would attract your target audience.
+Once you have a pretty good idea of your topic and the result students can get from your course, it’s time to make sure your course idea is actually marketable.

 Market research is also essential if you don’t really know WHO your target audience is exactly.
-Research will help you define your audience, and hash out your course idea and content.
+Research will help you define your audience, and hash out your course idea and content when learning how to create an online course.

 Many people skip this step, and it shows.
 Their courses aren’t profitable, or sustainable.
-Don’t skip this step – no matter how much you think you know about the market.
+Don’t skip this step when learning how to make an online course – no matter how much you think you know about the market.

-1. Ask Questions.
-Conduct research by creating a list of questions, and reaching out to people in your target market for a discovery call to pick their brain.
+• Ask Questions.
+Conduct research by creating a list of questions, and reaching out to people in your target market for a discovery call to pick their brains.

 You have a winning topic idea, know your course concept is profitable, and know what results your target audience wants – awesome!